sjbylo/flask-vote-app/pipeline/acs/README.md

 ./gitops/argo-application.yaml
 ```

-Set up the secret `secret/git-basic-auth-secret.yaml` to access the git repo you want to use.
+Set up the secret `secret/git-basic-auth-secret.yaml` to allow push to the git repo you want to use.

-If you're really impatient, you can try to run the "./setup.sh" script.
+If you're really impatient, you can run the "./setup.sh" script.

 Following are the manual steps.